Teaching

 Teaching Statement

-It is important to me as an educator to facilitate my students to think critically about the problems that they face throughout my course.
-Theater has such a rich history of invention and innovation that it is important my students have an understanding of that history.
+It is important to me as an educator to facilitate my students to think critically about the problems that they face throughout my courses.
+Theater has such a rich history of invention and innovation that it is important that my students have an understanding of that history.
 By providing them with this base foundation and then using interactive projects, I seek to drive creative use of this knowledge to spur innovation.

 Teaching Experience